 Welcome to the Lake Fyans Fishing Guide.
-Lake Fyans is 2.5-hour drive from Melbourne, past Ballarat and Horsham heading towards Stawell.
-Roughly a 10-minutes drive from the Grampians not to far from Halls gap.
+Lake Fyans is a 2.5-hour drive from Melbourne, past Ballarat and Horsham heading towards Stawell.
+Roughly a 10-minutes drive from the Grampians National Park and Halls gap.
 A beautiful country setting along the picturesque mountains of halls gap and the Grampians.
-Lake Fyans is a small man-made lake part of the Wimmera-Mallee water supply surrounded by forest and grasslands.
+Lake Fyans is a man-made lake part of the Wimmera-Mallee water supply surrounded by forest and grasslands.
 Lake Fyans provides exceptional year-round fishing for brown trout rainbow trout and trophy size redfin.
 The lake is full of structure and that’s why fish are thriving and growing to great sizes here.
 There is a caravan park and camping welcome right on the lake making it a nice place for fishing and the family.

 Things to do at Lake Fyans

 This is a good location to take the family and unplug in a beautiful country setting.
-There are 2 main beach areas Kelleys beach and near the holiday park for access to the water.
-Close by are caravan parks right along on the lake.
-There are several good accommodation spots and your close to Halls Gap and Stawell.
-Nearby attraction includes halls gap zoo, Mackenzies falls, Silverband falls, Venus loop walk, Grampians helicopter flights, wine tours, rock climbing, and bushwalking.
+There are 2 main beach areas Kelley’s beach and near the holiday park for access to the water.
+Close by are caravan parks right along the lake.
+There are several good accommodation spots and you are close to Halls Gap and Stawell.
+Nearby attraction includes halls gap zoo, Mackenzies falls, Silverband falls, Venus loop walks, Grampians helicopter flights, wine tours, rock climbing, and bushwalking.
 This whole area is great for fishing, it’s not just Lake Fyans but you also have surrounding lakes including Lake Bellfield, Rocklands Reservoir, Lake Lonsdale and Wartook Reservoir

 Fishing Lake Fyans

 Good gear selection here would include a 1-3 or 2-4 kilo fishing rod coupled with a 1000, 2000 or 2500 size reel spooled with 4-8-pound braid and equivalent fluorocarbon leader.
 Trolling Tassie Devils, stump jumpers and minnow imitations such as the Daiwa double clutch at different depths is a great way to fish Lake Fyans.
 We have also had great success fishing with a range of soft plastics & lures.
-Click here to see our best lures and plastics when targeting Redfin.
-If bait fishing Mudeye and powerbait on a float is a great choice when targeting trout.
+Click here to see our best lures & plastics to catch redfin.
+If bait fishing Mudeye, live minnow and power bait on a float is a great choice when targeting trout.
 Other good options include scrub worms and yabbies.
-I would do so using a very simple running sinker rig with small hook or treble, and a small pea size sinker.
+I would do so using a very simple running sinker rig with a small hook or treble, and a small pea size sinker.
 Berleying an isolated area and fishing that one spot is also a great idea when bait fishing.

 - Tasmanian Devil Blade